aya49/ai4all2018_bio/README.md

-# bio
-**The bioinformatics project**: Inferring the infection pathway of influenza
+# 2018 SFU Invent the Future Summer Scholar Program: Inferring the infection pathway of influenza

-2018 SFU Invent the Future

 In this project, students will learn how computational biology can allow us to 1) infer ancestral strains and 2) predict future strains of viruses -- in order to understand the infection pathway of influenza and preventatively make vaccines before outbreaks occur.